MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/index.md

 ### Monitor Network Data
 The MobileFirst Operational Analytics Console monitors network data when it is sent to the analytics server and allows the user to query this information in different ways.

-> For more information about creating custom charts, see the user documentation
+> For more information about the data collected by MobileFirst Analytics, see the user documentation

 ## Elasticsearch
 Behind the scenes, running search queries and storing data for Operational Analytics is **Elasticsearch 1.5x**.